rickosborne/ttrpg/blackwater/sessions/2021-05-23-the-three-hour-tour.md

 > For now, gather your party in the mess, and ready your weapons.

 The mess quickly became crowded with both passengers and crew, the latter of whom had gathered polearms and spears.
-Only a handful of officers remained on the main deck as the ship slowed to a drift before dropping anchor.
+Only a handful of officers stayed on the main deck as the ship slowed to a drift before dropping anchor.

 Fave, wandering about and being curious, and Edgar, now invisible and staying out of the way on deck, were able to overhear snippets of Kordova's heated conversation with one of the elves.
 What he caught seemed to focus on Mallium, Belorum, and something about "greedy dwarves" hoarding the riches of the sea.